front-end-foundations/Introduction/readme.md

 Most HTML elements have a default `display` property of `block` which creates a rectangular box in the browser.

 The "opposite" of block in HTML is `inline`.
-An example might be a piece of italicized text `<em>` or a link `<a>`.
+Examples include our italicized text `<em>` and link `<a>`.
 A `<div>` tag is used to create an arbitrary block element and a `<span>` tag is used to create arbitrary inline elements.

 The paragraph tag `<p>` creates a box (block) and by default has space above and below it while the italicized text is inline and simply flows along with the rest of the text.

-A `<div>` tag is a block tag which is used to create a arbitrary division in your code.
-It creates an arbitrary box in a browser but has no display characteristics. `div` tags are useful but don't say anything about the content inside them.
+A `<div>` tag is a block tag which you can use to create a division in your code.
+It creates an arbitrary box (block) in a browser but has no other display characteristics. `div` tags are useful but don't say anything about the content inside them.
 Use HTML5 [semantic tags](https://www.w3schools.com/html/html5_semantic_elements.asp) whenever possible.

 The `em` tag is an inline tag and is used to create emphasis.
 It is a semantic tag and should be used instead of the `i` tag which is presentational tag and no longer used.
 The i tag is not semantic but presentational.

+### User Agent Styles

+`User agent styles` are the default styles for HTML elements.
+By default the browser places margins above and below the header, paragraph and on all four sides of the body.
+These default styles make sure that the document can be displayed even in the absence of a style sheet.
+You will typically build on top of these.

 Try:

 1. In the inspector select the first and then the second paragraph.
 Note that the two paragraph's margin collapses (is not additive)
-1. Use the inspector to add `padding`, `border` and `margin` to the `p` tag
+2. Use the inspector to add `padding`, `border` and `margin` to the `p` tag
-1. Use the inspector to add `padding`, `border` and `margin` to the `em` tag with and without `display: block` and `display: inline-block` noting the box model graphic in the inspector
+3. Use the inspector to add `padding`, `border` and `margin` to the `em` tag with and without `display: block` and `display: inline-block` noting the box model graphic in the inspector

 ### HTML and Semantics